(All fields required)

 Nurse Practitioner, Division of Pediatric and Thoracic Surgery

-Linda Kollar, RN, CNP, has more than 20 years of experience in adolescent medicine.
+Linda Kollar, MSN, APRN, CNP, has more than 20 years of experience in adolescent medicine.
 Prior to joining the Surgical Weight Loss Program for Teens, she provided primary care to teens in the Division of Adolescent Medicine at Cincinnati Children's.

 Huppert JS, Bennett K, Kollar LM, Pattullo L, Mortensen JE.
 MRSA: rare in the vagina.
 J Pediatr Adolesc Gynecol.
 2011.